The Queen's Commonwealth Canopy: Origins

 The idea was conceived in the 2000s by Member of Parliament Frank Field, but, was met by apathy from the political establishment.
 When he raised the idea at a Buckingham Palace meeting, the concept found support from Queen Elizabeth II.
+The project was launched in 2015 when an appeal was made to all 53 Commonwealth nations to contribute areas of indigenous forest to be preserved in perpetuity to mark Her Majesty's lifetime of service to the Commonwealth.
 It is the first environmental enterprise the Queen gave her name to.
 After approval and endorsement by the QCC, the projects are added to the network and "placed under the protection of the Queen herself."

 Launch

 The initiative was officially launched at the Commonwealth Heads of Government Meeting in Malta in 2015.
 The Queen said, "this, and other initiatives, are a practical demonstration of the power of the Commonwealth, working as a group, to effect real change for generations to come."
-At that time, seven countries were involved, with Singapore being the first, which was acknowledged by Princess Anne, Princess Royal, during a visit there.
+At that time, seven countries were involved, with Singapore being the first, which was acknowledged by Anne, Princess Royal, during a visit there.

 The three organisations behind the project are The Royal Commonwealth Society (RCS), the Commonwealth Forestry Association, and Cool Earth and its aim is to establish a global network of protected indigenous forests, through "raising awareness within the Commonwealth of the value of indigenous forests and to saving them for future generations"; generating "a unique network of forest conservation projects that brings collective credibility and integrity to individual Commonwealth countries"; raising "the profile of the Commonwealth, demonstrating the capacity of its 56 member countries to act together as one to ensure forest conservation"; using "the Commonwealth network to facilitate knowledge exchange, share best practice, and create new collaborative initiatives for forest conservation"; and creating "a physical and lasting legacy of The Queen's leadership of the Commonwealth".